-- 1 Do you think you would send me some informations about delivery conditions?
+1 Do you think you would send me some informations about delivery conditions?
 I'm wondering how can we insure the products to be delivered soon.
-We need the goods until the end of the week. - 2 Thank you for invite me to the conference.
+We need the goods until the end of the week.

+2 Thank you for invite me to the conference.
 Would you mind to send me the directions to the conference hall?
 Thank you.
 I look forward to see you.

-1 I can prepare my cover letter and CV in advance and send them without tailoring.

-- 2 Chatbot is a programme which helps only to answer candidate's questions about the company.

-T/F - 3 Europass CV is the standardized CV used by the countries from the EU.

-4 Writing emails is the most popular way of business communication.

-5 Customer complaints are good feedback for the companies.
+Decide if the following statements are true or false: 1 I can prepare my cover letter and CV in advance and send them without tailoring.
+T/F 2 Chatbot is a programme which helps only to answer candidate company. s's questions about the T/F 3 Europass CV is the standardized CV used by the countries from n the EU.
+T/F 4 Writing emails is the most popular way of business communica tion.
+T/F 5 Customer complaints are good feedback for the companies.
+T/F

-1 Choose the correct options:

-1 skills 2 experience 3 an applicant 4 a candidate
+1 Choose the correct options:1 skills 2 experience 3 an applicant 4 a candidate